Perry Hall, Cook Campus

 Download a sample syllabus for this community.
 Please note: Syllabi and Instructors change over time, so this may not be the exact syllabus or course content that you will take as a future participant.

 Incoming first-years and transfers:

-- Complete a living-learning community application here by the Priority Deadline of June 11, 2018.
-Although this date has passed, our office is still accepting and reviewing applications on a rolling basis until the community is filled or we reach our hard deadline of July 2nd, 2018.
+- Complete a living-learning community application by the Priority Deadline of June 11.
+Our office will accept and review applications on a rolling basis until the community is filled or we reach our hard deadline of July 2.

 THE APPLICATION IS CLOSED FOR CONTINUING RUTGERS STUDENTS FOR 2018-2019.

 For more information, please submit an interest form.